munificent/journal/asset/post/2010-09-18-futureproofing-uniform-access-and-masquerades.md

 ## How Magpie approaches this (or how it *will* once it's implemented)

 I look at the dynamic solution as throwing out the baby with the bathwater.
-I really like type-checking.
+I really like type checking.
 It sucks to have to discard it completely just to avoid having to do some boring future-proofing.
-Can we keep the type-checking and still solve the above two problems?
+Can we keep the type checking and still solve the above two problems?
 I think so.

 ### Constructors and factories